ChanakyaMohanReddy/AI-Assignment5-SE24UCSE034/Q3/README.md

+# Assignment 5 - Q3 - Knowledge Graphs and Tools Used to Build Them

 Knowledge Graphs (KGs) are a method of representing information in a connected graph structure.
 They organize data using entities, relationships, and attributes so that machines can understand how different concepts are related to each other.

 In a Knowledge Graph: